Difference Between Planning and Forecasting

 Main Differences Between Planning and Forecasting

-1. Planning refers to the process of understanding the future goals and objectives of a company and laying down the future course of action for the company.
-On the other hand, Forecasting refers to the process of predicting the future performance of the company, keeping in mind the past and present performance of the company.
+1. Planning refers to understanding a company’s future goals and objectives and laying down the future course of action for the company.
+On the other hand, Forecasting refers to predicting the company’s future performance, keeping past and present performance in mind.

-2. Planning focuses on understanding the future and taking actions based on the understanding while on the other hand Forecasting focuses on making predictions about the future trends of the company.
+2. Planning focuses on understanding the future and taking actions based on that understanding while on the other hand, Forecasting focuses on making predictions of company trends.

-3. Planning relies on relevant information, facts, objectives and performance while on the other hand Forecasting relies on assumptions, postulations and guesses.
+3. Planning relies on relevant information, facts, objectives, and performance, while on the other hand, Forecasting relies on assumptions, populations, and guesses.

-4. Planning is done by the President, CEO or top-level managers of the company while on the other hand, Forecasting is done by analysts, experts or specific managers employed by the company.
+4. The President, CEO, or top-level managers of the company do the planning.
+On the other hand, Forecasting is done by analysts, experts, or specific managers employed by the company.

 5. Planning lays stress on facts and expectations.
 Forecasting lays stress on the facts.